AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/09_Vector_Search_Cosmos_DB/README.md

 >**NOTE**: This lab can only be completed using a deployed Azure Cosmos DB for NoSQL account due to the use of vector search.
 The Azure Cosmos DB Emulator does not support vector search.

-This lab also requires the data provided in the previous lab titled [Load data into Azure Cosmos DB API for NoSQL containers](../08_Load_Data/README.md#lab---load-data-into-azure-cosmos-db-api-for-mongodb-collections).
+This lab also requires the data provided in the previous lab titled [Load data into Azure Cosmos DB for NoSQL containers](../08_Load_Data/README.md#lab---load-data-into-azure-cosmos-db-api-for-nosql-containers).
 Run all cells in this notebook to prepare the data for use in this lab.

 >**Note**: It is highly recommended to use a [virtual environment](https://python.land/virtual-environments/virtualenv) for all labs.

-Please visit the lab repository to complete [this lab](../Labs/lab_3_mongodb_vector_search.ipynb).
+Please visit the lab repository to complete [this lab](../Labs/lab_3_cosmosdb_vector_search.ipynb).

 Some highlights from the lab include: